mkeen/rxcouch/README.md

 # rxcouch
 Simple Change Notification RxJs CouchDB Client

 Interact with a CouchDB change stream via RxJs BehaviorSubjects.
-Supports typed responses via generics.
+Supports typed responses with generics.
 Just tell the watcher what documents you're interested in, then create subscriptions to the documents themselves.

 install: `npm install @mkeen/rxcouch`